s000ne/master_thesis/README.md

 # master_thesis
-Master thesis of Tokyo City University
+Master thesis on kinematics, dynamics and control of space robot.